2024 PEth in Mind Conference

 “This talk will discuss whether low drinking amounts can result in a positive PEth concentration above 20 ng/mL”

-Preliminary Program
+Conference Program

 Day 2: On the second day of the conference, the spotlight will be on the practical application of PEth in both clinical and forensic contexts, specifically highlighting areas such as driving aptitude assessment and organ transplantation screening.
-The overarching goal is to create an engaging congress that encourages active participation from members, including interactive workshops that foster personal involvement.

 Registration and Abstract Submission